Like us on Facebook @ Lincoln/SOTA II/Coulee Montessori. Follow us on Twitter @ cougarnationlax

 • Use Discover, MasterCard, or VISA (debit or credit card) – card number and expiration date required

 The School District of La Crosse is providing access to a world of information and digital activities for students along with a learning environment that provides guidance on ways that the devices and information access are best used.
 The partnership between home and school in a digital learning environment is effective in guiding students in their path to be a productive online learner and digital community member.
-An iPad will be issued to your child during school on: September 12, 2016.
+An iPad will be issued to your child at the beginning of each school year and collected at the end of each school year.

 Your child has an Apple ID and a Google account for communication purposes that was created and used in previous years.
 These two accounts allow the student to have full use of the powerful collaboration, writing, problem-solving, and creativity apps that are installed.
 These accounts are issued through the school district’s Google domain under the agreement with the State of Wisconsin Department of Public Instruction that provides for protections of your student’s data and through the account creation and management guidelines of Apple Inc. No system is fool proof, however, and so we continue to include learning online safety as part of the digital learning environment.